 For this experiment, the set of saved solutions was generated using the experiments run in Section V-A, resulting in 225 potential starting positions for each distribution.
-For the true distributions, we used the ten distributions discussed in Section V-B and the parameters for each were perturbed by +0.05 so that they cannot be found exactly in the set of saved solutions.
-We varied the number of particles that were initialized using the set of saved solutions from zero (equivalent to random initialization) to all five.
-When multiple particles use informed initialization, solutions were drawn from the saved set in order of similarity.
+For the true distributions, we used the ten distributions discussed in Section V-B and the parameters for each were perturbed by +0.05so that they could not be found exactly in the set of saved solutions.
+We varied the number of particles in the swarm that were initialized using a saved solution from zero (equivalent to random initialization) to all five.
+When multiple particles used informed initialization, solutions were drawn from the saved set in order of similarity.

-The performance of the algorithm as a function of the number of iterations for the cases when 0, 1, and 5 particles use informed initialization is shown in Figure 5.
-Using more particles that are initialized with informed starting positions results in faster convergence to lower KL-divergence values.
-We omit 2, 3, and 4 initialized particles from the graph for clarity, but we note that there is an incremental decrease in the KL-divergence for each case.
-We also used a Wilcoxon signed-rank test to compare the results of 0 initialized particles to 5 initialized particles after every 200 iterations.
-The results of these tests are shown in Table ??.
-Results indicate that, at several stages in the algorithm, the informed initialization performs significantly better than random initialization.
+The performance of the algorithm as a function of the number of iterations for the cases when zero, one, and five particles use informed initialization is shown in Figure 5.
+Using more particles initialized with informed starting positions resulted in faster convergence to lower KL-divergence values.
+We omitted two, three, and four initialized particles from the graph for clarity, but we noted that there was an incremental decrease in the KL-divergence for each case.
+We also used a Wilcoxon signed-rank test with a confidence level of 0.95 to compare the results of zero initialized particles to five initialized particles after every 200 iterations.
+Results indicate that the informed initialization performs significantly better than random initialization at 0, 200, 400, 600, and 800 iterations.
+Although informed initialization appears to perform better after 1000 iterations as well, the decrease in KL-divergence from standard PSO is no longer statistically significant.